yescallop/simd-playground/pct-enc/math.md

   a,b  : unsigned fixed-width integers with maximum value MAX A,B  : sets of integers

-# masks
+# mask types
  nz(x) : set of integers, {1, .., MAX} iff x, {0} otherwise (nonzero)
  ao(x) : set of integers, {MAX} iff x, {0, .., MAX-1} otherwise (all ones)
  nm(x) : set of integers, {MAX} iff x, {0} otherwise (normal)

 # relations
  A = B : A equals B
-A <- B : A can be rewritten as B (A is a subset of B)
+A <- B : A can be substituted with B (B is a subset of A)

 # operators (lifted pointwise to sets)
-a == b : boolean, true iff a equals b a != b : boolean, false iff a equals b
+a == b : boolean, true iff a equals b a != b : boolean, true iff a does not equal b
    |   : boolean or bitwise OR
    &   : boolean or bitwise AND
    !   : boolean or bitwise NOT